 In 1987, when British prime minister Margaret Thatcher paid a visit to the USSR, Aquascutum supplied her wardrobe.
 In 2003, as the brand began to win legions of Asian devotees, the first flagship store opened in Tokyo.

-Taking to the catwalk in 2005 at London Fashion Week, Aquascutum confirmed its standing not just as a brand for classic tradition, but one that set trends and looks forward too.
-This was followed by the debut menswear show at London Collections Men in 2012.
-The triumphant return to the West End with the opening of the Great Marlborough Street store opposite Liberty of London in 2013 was followed by a new store on Jermyn Street a year later.
+Taking to the catwalk in 2005 at London Fashion Week, Aquascutum confirmed its standing as a brand that sets trends while continuing to define timeless elegance.
+Following its debut menswear show at the 2012 London Collections Men, Aquascutum triumphantly returned to the West End with the opening of its Great Marlborough Street store in 2013.
+This was followed by a shop on Jermyn Street a year later.
 In 2015, its made-to-measure tailoring service was re-launched at both stores.
 In 2016, the Jermyn Street store was transformed into a newly extended space that showcases the best of both menswear and womenswear collections.